13 Voices

 13 Voices is the sixth studio album by Canadian rock band Sum 41, released on October 7, 2016.
-It is the first Sum 41 album to be released through independent label Hopeless Records after the band fulfilled their contract with major label Island Records.
+It is the first of two albums by the band to be released through independent label Hopeless Records.
 It is also Sum 41's first album to feature drummer Frank Zummo, who replaced original drummer Steve Jocz, and their first album to feature guitarist Tom Thacker.
-The album also features the return of longtime lead guitarist Dave Baksh (who left in 2006 and returned in 2015).
-The album is also their first as a five-piece band, as it features both Baksh and Thacker on lead guitar.
+The album also features the return of longtime lead guitarist Dave "Brownsound" Baksh (who left in 2006 and returned in 2015).
+The album is also their first as a five-piece band.
 On May 11, 2016, the band announced that they had signed to Hopeless Records to release the crowd-funded project.

 Background

 On July 9, 2015, the band launched a PledgeMusic campaign for its comeback album.
-On July 23, 2015, the band played its comeback show at the Alternative Press Music Awards, which featured former lead guitarist Dave Baksh, joining the group on stage nine years after officially leaving the band.
-Sum 41 announced Baksh’s official return on August 14, 2015, and also announced that he will join the band in the studio.
+On July 23, 2015, the band played its comeback show at the Alternative Press Music Awards, which featured former lead guitarist Dave "Brownsound" Baksh, joining the group on stage nine years after officially leaving the band.
+Sum 41 announced Baksh's official return on August 14, 2015, and also announced that he will join the band in the studio.
 On December 26, 2015, Sum 41 teased two new songs on its Instagram account.
-On January 1, 2016, Deryck Whibley revealed that the album was nearing completion via the band's social media.
+On January 1, 2016, frontman Deryck Whibley revealed that the album was nearing completion via the band's social media.

 The band performed on the 2016 Warped Tour.
 On April 19, 2016, Whibley published that Sum 41 was finishing the album.
 On May 11, 2016, Sum 41 announced its signing to Hopeless Records.

 The release's final song "Twisted by Design" replaces "With Me" (from 2007's Underclass Hero) as the band's longest song to date, with a running time of 5 minutes and 28 seconds.